merkys/covid-lt/clusters.md

 This cluster contains a complex with antibody PVI.V6-14 which is as well seen in Cluster 14.
 In one of the structures, 7LY3, both antibody chains contact with the outside of S1's NTD.
 In 7RBU, heavy chain of the antibody binds to S1 by inserting a loop into beta barrel structure at S1's NTD.
+Complexes in this cluster do not share any physical contacts, must be an artifact.

 Cluster 13
 ----------

 In the complexes of Cluster 13 heavy chains of antibodies contact with S1's NTD strand containing position 85.
+S1 chains in these complexes "wrap" themselves around the antibodies.
 All complexes in the cluster contain non-neutralizing antibody S2L20 [https://www.science.org/doi/10.1126/science.abl8506].

 Cluster 14